Sofie's article on how to spend a week in Austria in winter helped me plan my own trip there. – Reader Anubha

 How to travel to Austria

-Citizens from the EU, Great Britain, Norway, and Switzerland do not require a visa to travel in Austria as it is part of the Schengen zone.
+Citizens from the EU, Norway, and Switzerland do not require a visa to travel in Austria as it is part of the Schengen zone.

-US travelers also do not need a visa for a stay up to 90 days, but it is necessary to have a passport with at least 6 months of validity remaining.
+US and UK travelers also do not need a visa for a stay up to 90 days, but it is necessary to have a passport with at least 6 months of validity remaining.

 You can travel into Austria by bus from all its eight neighboring countries.
 However, because Liechtenstein is so small, there’s currently only one crossing per day.
 Eurolines, Busabout, and ÖBB Intercity buses are the biggest companies which offer international travel in and out of Austria.
 Flixbus is also a known name and probably the cheapest.